Propranolol (Inderal)

 Side effects are usually mild, especially with occasional use.
 The common ones include:

 These effects are more noticeable with regular daily use than with occasional as-needed use.
+Standing up quickly can sometimes bring on a brief wave of lightheadedness, since propranolol lowers blood pressure.
 If a side effect is bothersome, that's a conversation to have with the prescriber.

 Serious side effects and warnings

 Propranolol is generally well tolerated, and serious problems are uncommon.
-A few points are worth knowing.
+Several points are worth knowing, and a few of them are reasons propranolol is not the right choice for everyone.

-• It can mask warning signs of low blood sugar.
-Some of the early signs of low blood sugar, such as a fast heartbeat, can be blunted by propranolol, which matters for people with diabetes.
+- It can mask warning signs of low blood sugar.
+Some of the early signs of low blood sugar, such as a fast heartbeat and trembling, are produced by adrenaline, and propranolol blunts exactly those signals.
+For people with diabetes, especially those who take insulin or other medications that can cause low blood sugar, this can make a dangerous low harder to notice in time.

-• Regular use should not be stopped abruptly.
-If propranolol is taken regularly for a heart condition, stopping it suddenly can be a problem, so it is tapered.
-Occasional as-needed use for performance anxiety is a different situation.
+- Regular use should not be stopped abruptly.
+If propranolol is taken regularly for a period of time, stopping it suddenly can cause a rebound, with a jump in heart rate and blood pressure that can be a real problem for the heart.
+Regular use is therefore tapered, with the dose stepped down under a prescriber's guidance.
+Occasional as-needed use for performance anxiety is a different situation and does not carry this concern in the same way.

 Propranolol is not a controlled substance and does not cause dependence.